Lupo-GmbH/plesk-inwx/README.md

 ## Troubleshooting

+- Zone not found at INWX
+  - Create the zone manually in your INWX account.
+This backend will not create zones automatically.
+  - Verify the zone name in Plesk exactly matches the INWX zone (no trailing dot in INWX UI; Plesk sends with trailing dot and the backend handles it).
-- No effect, zone not created on INWX
+- No effect, credentials/login issue
-  - Ensure credentials are set and valid (`INWX_USERNAME`/`INWX_PASSWORD` or `pm_Settings`), and check if `INWX_LIVE` matches your account context (live vs. OTE).
+  - Ensure `INWX_USERNAME`/`INWX_PASSWORD` (or Plesk settings) are set and valid, and that `INWX_LIVE` matches your account context (live vs. OTE).
+When login fails, the backend intentionally exits 0 after logging a warning.
-  - Review Plesk logs: `/var/log/plesk/panel.log` (Linux) or `%plesk_dir%\admin\logs\php_error.log` (Windows).
-The script logs to stdout/stderr with simple tags like `[INFO]` and `[ERR]`.
-- Authentication errors
-  - If your account enforces 2FA for API, add `INWX_2FA_SECRET` (TOTP shared secret) or disable API-2FA at INWX.
-- Duplicate/extra records remain
+- Unexpected extra records at INWX
-  - This backend purges all non-SOA/NS records and recreates them.
-If you see leftovers, verify that the zone name in Plesk exactly matches the INWX zone and that there are no managed sub-zones.
+  - By design, INWX-only records that do not conflict with Plesk are preserved.
+If you need Plesk to manage a given name/type/prio tuple, add the record in Plesk; the backend will then reconcile and remove conflicting INWX-only records under that base key.
-- NS records are different
+- NS records differ
-  - Intentional: We skip managing NS to avoid fighting the provider’s defaults.
+  - Intentional: the backend does not change SOA/NS at INWX.

 ## Notes & limitations

-- The implementation favors correctness over minimal deltas; it performs purge-and-recreate on each update.
+- Incremental synchronization: only records that are changed are touched; SOA and NS are never modified.
+- Non‑conflicting INWX records persist; conflicts are resolved in favor of Plesk for the same base key (type|name|prio).
+- No automatic zone creation; zones must pre-exist in INWX.
 - PTR commands from Plesk are ignored.
-- There is no admin UI yet; use environment variables or wire in `pm_Settings` via your own helper.

 ## License